ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 ## Framing

 This is going to be a code-free "think like a programmer" class.
 Please close your computers.
+You will not need them for the duration of the class.

 ## Exploration 1: Button